What is plantar fasciitis?

-What are some other things I can do to help with plantar fasciitis?
+What are some other things you can do to help with plantar fasciitis?

 - Weight control – if you are overweight you are constantly placing extra stress on your feet.
-By maintaining a healthy body weight you will be placing less stress through your feet which will place less pressure on the plantar fascia, and therefore give it a better chance of healing.
+By maintaining a healthy body weight you will be placing less stress through your feet which will place less pressure on the plantar fascia.
+This can give it a better chance of healing.

 - Shoes – it is very important to have a good quality shoes that fit well.
 Ill fitting shoes place more stress on your feet and your plantar fascia.
 If you are unsure of your shoe size you can get a shoe fitting done.
 Also avoid flat shoes such as jandals, as these also place more stress on your feet.

-- Rest – if you have plantar fasciitis it is important to spend time off your feet and let them rest in order for the inflammation to go down and for your plantar fascia to be able to heal.
-However it is important not to stop exercise and movement entirely, as this can cause the plantar fascia to become stiff, which can increase pain.
+- Rest – if you have plantar fasciitis it is important to spend time off your feet.
+You need to let them rest in order for the inflammation to go down and for your plantar fascia to be able to heal.
+However it is important not to stop exercise and movement entirely.
+This can cause the plantar fascia to become stiff, which can increase pain.

 - Ice – placing ice on your foot for 10-15 minutes at a time throughout the day will help to bring inflammation down and reduce pain levels.